Drill4J/internal-auto-perf-testing/elastic/statistics/README.md

-That folder requires to store logs from
+That folder requires to store stats from apps